-From March 26, 2021 through April 27, 2021, the City's FY 2021-2022 Action Plan will be available for public review at the following location:
+From March 24, 2023 through April 25, 2023, the City's FY 2023-2024 Action Plan will be available for public review at the following location:

-Due to Covid-19, we are modifying our process for reviewing and providing comments for the FY 2021-2022 Action Plan.
-Please visit https://ggcity.org/neighborhood-improvement to review the FY 2021-2022 Action Plan, and please submit comments electronically to Timothy Throne at timothyt@ggcity.org.
+Please visit the City's website at https://ggcity.org/neighborhood-improvement/reports to review the FY 2023-24 Action Plan, and please submit comments electronically to Timothy Throne at timothyt@ggcity.org.

-The Community and Economic Development Department will accept written and verbal comments until 3:00 p.m. on April 27, 2021.
-Please direct any questions or comments to Timothy Throne, at (714) 741-5144 or by email at timothyt@ggcity.org.
+The Community and Economic Development Department will accept written and verbal comments until 3:00 p.m. on April 25, 2023.
+Please direct any questions or comments to Timothy Throne, at (714) 741-5144 or by email at timothyt@gqcity.org.